TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 23/Exodus 23.6.md

 ---

-Thou shalt not wrest the justice [due] to thy poor in his cause.
+"You shall not deny justice to your poor people in their lawsuits.